Daegu South Korea Travel Guide

 Lowest prices for flights and lodging.
 Fewer tourists for a more local experience.
 Winter offers nearby skiing.
 Summer hosts festivals like Chimac.

 Extreme temperatures dominate.
 Summer heat and monsoon rains limit outdoor activities.
-Winter is extremely cold, necessitating winter clothes.
+Winter is very cold, necessitating warm clothing.

 Hiking (Palgongsan, Biseulsan): Spring and autumn provide the best conditions.
 These seasons feature pleasant temperatures and clear skies ideal for mountain exploration.

 City Exploration is comfortable during spring and fall.
-Cherry Blossom Viewing is ideal in late March to early April.
-Fall Foliage viewing is superb from the middle of-October to early November.
-Spa & Hot Springs visits are a welcome escape in winter.
+Cherry Blossom Viewing is best in late March to early April.
+Fall Foliage viewing is superb from mid-October to early November.
+Spa & Hot Springs visits are an agreeable escape in winter.

 Spring & Autumn.